Bali’s climate is definitely bipolar.

 January in Bali sees many of the Christmas and New Year tourists departing, ending the high season and leaving the island less crowded.
 It’s the rainiest month of the year, and if you’re heading inland to the highlands and mountains, things get torrential.

-After around the first week, shoulder season conditions return, meaning fewer tourists and cheaper hotel prices.
+After the New Year buzz wears off there are much fewer tourists and cheaper hotel prices.

 February in Bali